Asthma has been described since ancient times

 2012 – Foundations agree to establish National Research Fund (TBC)

-2015 – Asthma Foundations of Queensland and New South Wales merge.
+2015 – The Asthma Foundation of New South Wales and The Asthma Foundation of Queensland merge to form Asthma Foundation Queensland and New South Wales

-2017 – Asthma Australia becomes a national body through the merger of Asthma Australia Incorporated and the state Asthma Foundations of Queensland, New South Wales, Victoria, South Australia, and the Australian Capital Territory.
+2017 – Asthma Australia Ltd becomes a national body through the merger of Asthma Foundation Queensland and New South Wales, The Asthma Foundation of Victoria, Asthma Foundation of ACT Inc., The Asthma Foundation of South Australia Inc. and Asthma Foundations Australia Inc.